 Key takeaways

-- Exception logging with SLAs, root cause codes, and ownership turns findings into action, not just notes.
+- Exception logging with ownership, root cause codes, and severity tiers turns audit findings into trackable action items, not buried spreadsheet notes.

 QA catches what your first pass misses, before it becomes a compliance headache or a cash flow surprise.